Judiciary of Italy: Legal codification

-The Civil Code and the Penal Code are central to statutory law in Italy.
+The Italian Civil Code and the Italian Penal Code are central to statutory law.
 The Civil Code, significantly revised from its original 1865 enactment to the version introduced in 1942, addresses private law matters such as contracts, property, corporations and companies, labour, family relations, and inheritance.
 Originally, it incorporated influences from the German BGB and the Napoleonic civil code.

 The Penal Code's evolution is particularly noteworthy.
 The first comprehensive Italian Penal Code, known as the "Zanardelli Code" named after former ministry Giuseppe Zanardelli, was enacted in 1889, featuring liberal principles including the abolition of the death penalty.
 In contrast, the 1930 Penal Code, often referred to as the "Rocco Code" after Minister of justice Alfredo Rocco, marked a shift in Italy's criminal law framework.
 This code reintroduced the death penalty and included provisions that emphasised state security and public order, reflecting the legal and social context of its time under the Fascist regime.
 Subsequent modifications to the Penal Code, especially following the adoption of the Constitution in 1948, have been aimed at aligning the legal system with the principles of democracy, human rights, and the rule of law.